DaBestn00b/swap/docs/README.md

 App made by [Ebaad Imran](http://ebaad.ml).
 Marketing by [Cameron Samuels](http://cameronsamuels.com).

 ### Feedback
-Submit issues or suggestions at [https://git.io/vQ8Vt](https://git.io/vQ8Vt).
+If you want to help out, submit issues or suggestions at [https://git.io/vQ8Vt](https://git.io/vQ8Vt).
 I will gladly appreciate it.

 ### Contributing
-Also, if you are a programmer, fork my repo at [https://git.io/vQRGX](https://git.io/vQRGX).
+Also, if you are a programmer, you may fork my repo at [https://git.io/vQRGX](https://git.io/vQRGX).
 I will love for PR's (pull requests).